Exerqtor/Voron/Mods/mgn12h_rear_z/README.md

 ###### Description:
 - Modifed Voron Triden r1 rear Z carrier to house a MGN12H block instead of MGN9H.
 - One version for IGUS chains (2bolt), and one version for the generic Chinese ones (3bolt).
+- Rail stop that's been sized to accommodate for a MGN12.

-You will loose a tiny bit of Z travel, otherwise it's not much to say.
+You will loose a tiny bit of Z travel, otherwise it's not much to "negative".

 ###### Pictures:
 ![](./pics/1.png)